-It opens the Pandora box for error and confusion, and is the fundamental premise upon which every false church and denomination is founded.
+The DA positiion opens the Pandora box for error and confusion, and is the fundamental premise upon which every false church and denomination is founded.
 It gives ecclesiastical license to those about whom Paul warned:

 Also of your own selves shall men arise, speaking perverse things, to draw away disciples after them. - Acts 20:30